pulp/pulpcore/docs/dev/learn/other/how-plugins-work.md

 The Pulp Core discovers available plugins by inspecting the pulpcore.plugin entry point.

-Once a plugin has defined its {class}`pulpcore.plugin.PulpPluginAppConfig` subclass, it should add a pointer to that subclass using the Django `default_app_config` convention, e.g.
+Once a plugin has defined its `pulpcore.plugin.PulpPluginAppConfig` subclass, it should add a pointer to that subclass using the Django `default_app_config` convention, e.g.
 `default_app_config = pulp_myplugin.app.MyPulpPluginAppConfig` somewhere in the module that
 contains your Django application.
 The Pulp Core can then be told to use this value to discover your